-Emma Watson's Birthday Message To JK Rowling Features The Most Amazing Throwback Photo
+Emma Watson's Bday Message To JK Rowling Features The Most Amazing Throwback Photo

 Can you believe it's been eight years since the last Harry Potter film was released?
 Well, the cast have just proved that they're all still firm friends.
 Wednesday marked author JK Rowling's 54th birthday and, to mark the special occasion, Emma Watson sent the best birthday message.
 It's such a good post that it has sent the Harry Potter fandom wild all over again.